You just signed a contract that you feel will produce significant savings for your organization through category-level discounts.

 Strong supplier relationships are important; it’s better to foster a long-term supplier relationship than to create something for short-term savings that will be unstable and damaging after only a year.

-Michael Croasdale is a Senior Project Manager at Source One Management Services, LLC.
-Recognized as a 2015 THOMASNET.com 30 Under 30 Rising Supply Chain Star, Croasdale is a demonstrated creative problem solver – known for leading innovative cost-reduction initiatives for Fortune 500 companies and mid-market organizations.
+Michael Croasdale is an Associate Director at Source One Management Services, LLC.
+Recognized as a 2015 Thomasnet.com 30 Under 30 Rising Supply Chain Star, Croasdale is a demonstrated creative problem solver — known for leading innovative cost-reduction initiatives for Fortune 500 companies and mid-market organizations.
 Specializing in MRO and Professional Services, Croasdale leads a team of analysts through a strategic sourcing process that includes data collection and in-depth analysis, baseline development, RFP development, pricing negotiations and implementation.

 Did you find this useful?